• Skip to Content

 Program Prerequisites

-Students entering the DrPH in Healthcare Management and Leadership are expected to have taken the following prerequisite courses during their previous Master's program.
-Students who have not met the prerequisite will need to complete these courses while enrolled in the DrPH program.
+Students entering the cohort program are expected to have taken the following prerequisite courses during their previous Master's program.
+Students who have not met the prerequisite will need to complete these courses while enrolled.
 These courses are incorporated into the 3-year didactic course plan presented for the students enrolled in the JHU-Tsinghua cohort program.

 Students who have completed the prerequisite courses may request a waiver provided they meet the waiver requirement described below.
 Students who waive courses may not be eligible for the concurrent MHS degree.
 The maximum number of credits that may be waived is 45.